Hermann Yaméogo

 Hermann Yaméogo (born August 27, 1948) is a Burkinabé politician and leader of the National Union for Democracy and Development (UNDD).

 Although he decided to boycott the 13 November 2005 presidential elections a month prior to the poll, his name remained on the ballot.
 He was placed 11th out of 13 candidates, receiving 0.76% of the vote.

 He was born in Koudougou, the son of Maurice Yaméogo, who was the country's first president.

+In July 2025, Hermann Yaméogo was abducted from his home by unidentified individuals after criticizing the actions of Ibrahim Traore's Burkinabe junta.